 Making a Traditional Odia Vegetable Besara

 The ingredients for the mixed Vegetable Besara are those usually found in Indian kitchens and include seasonally available vegetables.
 As this recipe follows that of the Puri temple, authenticity is maintained by selecting only desi vegetables – raw green banana, colocasia (arbi), pumpkin, pointed gourd (parwal), yam, drumstick etc. You can use some or all of these as you prefer.
 Cauliflower, capsicum, potato, tomato, raw papaya and other imports, please excuse!
+On a recent visit to the Jagannath Temple, I learnt that drumstick/ moringa pods are not actually used in any of the food preparations for the deity, which I had not realised when I prepared this curry.
+I would omit it the next time I make it.

 For the same reason of authenticity, the vegetables are cooked in ghee, and onion and garlic are not added.
-The mustard paste gives its special East Indian flavour, while no chilies and chili powder are included.
+The mustard paste gives its special Eastern Indian flavour, while no chilies and chili powder are included.
 The curry is tempered with panch phoron/ panch phutana, the 5 spice mix which is a popular tempering in curries from Odia and Bengali cuisine.
 Fried badi/ nadi, the little black gram lentil fritters, add a bit of crunch to the dish.

 My partner in the Shhh Secretly Cooking Challenge this month, is the multi faceted Seema Doriasamy Iyer.
 We discussed possible dishes and ingredients at length, and decided on traditional Indian ingredients commonly used in Odiya cusine.
 Seema suggested Parwal (Pointed Gourd) and Haldi (Turmeric Powder), both of which fit nicely into the Traditional Odia Vegetable Besara.